Dealing with an altered body image and changes in your sexuality can be particularly difficult for younger people.

-The feelings you experience may have been unexpected.
+The feelings you experience may be unexpected.
 They can leave you feeling unsure of where to seek help and possibly embarrassed to talk about it.
-You’re not alone; many women in your situation experience similar feelings and help is available.
+You’re not alone; many others in your situation experience similar feelings and help is available.

 Changes you may experience

 Some people experience a loss of self-esteem and confidence.
 Surgery can cause a number of different physical changes including scars, pains, hormonal changes and menopause, loss of fertility and sometimes the need for a stoma (a surgically created opening on your abdomen to allow waste (poo) to exit the body).
 Chemotherapy can cause hair loss, fatigue, tiredness and nausea or vomiting.

 All these factors can have an impact on how you feel about yourself and may have an impact on your relationships with family, friends and intimate partners.
 You may find that you question who you are now.

 "I got to the stage where my hair didn’t define me.
 I got more confident in myself walking around without a head scarf on at home or when I went round to my neighbours and they got used to it."Amanda, diagnosed aged 41

 What can I do?

 Coming to terms with the new you will take time.
 For some, it takes weeks and for others months or even longer.
 Give yourself time to adjust to your new normal.

 - Before treatment, talk to your medical team about what body changes to expect so that you can prepare yourself.